canvas-medical/documentation/collections/_guides/behavioralhealth.md

 Leading up to a scheduled appointment, you can streamline **patient intake** by writing patient data that has been collected through your patient application to Canvas with our FHIR API.

 **`QuestionnaireResponse Create:`** The `QuestionnaireResponse` endpoint can be used to capture structured data through the use of custom forms.
 Questionnaires must first be [configured](https://main.d298pum72820gn.amplifyapp.com/documentation/ConfiguringQuestionnaires/) in your Canvas instance.
-Your team can utilize our no-code google sheet template to build, update, and load questionnaires into your Canvas instance.
+Your team can utilize our no-code google sheet template to build, update, and load questionnaires into Canvas.

 <iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vTIe3s2zh0FAZMaIxaxg2EQ5x7ot4U4iSX95tLNClkNvQ4LQAr_qZm6b9nmdG68xDf4NdeNqEIvKlpo/pubhtml?gid=2051129171&amp;single=true&amp;widget=true&amp;headers=false" width=800px height=600px ></iframe>